 Patients with sarcomeric and non-sarcomeric hypertrophic cardiomyopathy (HCM) have different clinical trajectories.

-Hypertension, obesity, and obstructive physiology commonly co-occur and are more prevalent in non-sarcomeric HCM, but are not associated with excess risk of advanced heart failure, sudden cardiac death, or mortality.
+Hypertension, obesity, and obstructive physiology commonly co-occur and are more prevalent in non-sarcomeric HCM but are not associated with excess risk of advanced heart failure, sudden cardiac death, or mortality.

-Atrial fibrillation is strongly associated with subsequent development of advanced heart failure, ventricular arrhythmias, stroke and death in all patients, but has a significantly greater impact on patients with sarcomeric HCM.
+Atrial fibrillation is strongly associated with subsequent development of advanced heart failure, ventricular arrhythmias, stroke, and death in all patients, but has a significantly greater impact on patients with sarcomeric HCM.

-The risk of HCM-related mortality is twice as high in patients with sarcomeric HCM compared to non-sarcomeric HCM
+The risk of HCM-related mortality is twice as high in patients with sarcomeric HCM compared to non-sarcomeric HCM.

 What are the clinical implications?